OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

     // Xerces 2 only - http://xerces.apache.org/xerces2-j/features.html#disallow-doctype-decl
     FEATURE = "http://apache.org/xml/features/disallow-doctype-decl";
     dbf.setFeature(FEATURE, true);

+    // As stated in the documentation "Feature for Secure Processing (FSP)" is the central mechanism to
+    // help safeguard XML processing.
+It instructs XML processors, such as parsers, validators,
+    // and transformers, to try and process XML securely.
+    // Exists from JDK6.
+    dbf.setFeature(XMLConstants.FEATURE_SECURE_PROCESSING, true);

     // If you can't completely disable DTDs, then at least do the following:
     // Xerces 1 - http://xerces.apache.org/xerces-j/features.html#external-general-entities